 For Vedanta, upholding human rights is a fundamental responsibility and of particular importance since the majority of our operations are in developing countries.
 It is a material consideration across all our business decisions.

-Our Human Rights Policy is aligned to the UN Guiding Principles on business and human rights and includes strict prohibition of child or forced labour - either directly or through contract labour.
+Our Human Rights Policy is aligned stakeholders.
+We are committed to to the UN Guiding Principles on running our operations responsibly business and human rights and and our door remains open for includes strict prohibition of child or dialogue. forced labour - either directly or through contract labour.